rashabhatt/MovieFix-Movie-List-App/README.md

 5. Push your changes to your forked repository: `git push origin my-feature`.
 6. Open a pull request on the original repository, explaining your changes and the feature you added.

-We appreciate your contributions and will review your pull request as soon as possible!
+I appreciate your contributions and will review your pull request as soon as possible!

-## Note
-Please note that the availability of trailers depends on whether the movie trailers are available on YouTube.
-If no trailer is found, the "Trailer Not Found" message will be displayed.

 Happy Coding!